-The UConn International Case Challenge brings teams of four undergraduate students from around the world to compete in analyzing and presenting an international business case to judges.
-The UConn International Case Challenge offers an excellent opportunity for students to gain exposure to international business issues as well as to meet business students from around the globe.
+The UConn International Business Case Challenge brings teams of four undergraduate students from around the world to compete in analyzing and presenting an international business case to judges.
+The UConn IB Case Challenge offers an excellent opportunity for students to gain exposure to international business issues as well as to meet business students from around the globe.
 There are social events, such as the annual t-shirt exchange, team-building activities and visits from Connecticut business professional, in addition to the competition.

 Students arrived on Wednesday and were welcomed by a hospitable CIBER staff and a delicious welcome dinner provided by the Nathan Hale Inn.
 Thursday was dedicated to an activity day focused on team bonding.
 Participants traveled to Connecticut’s capitol of Hartford to explore the city, postulate at the Connecticut Science Center, and critique art at the Wadsworth Antheneum Museum of Art!